dawei41468/LOSMAX/README.md

 ### Frontend
 - **Service:** Nginx
 - **URL** `https://cna-los.life`
 - **Details:** Nginx serves the static, optimized build of the React application located at `/usr/share/nginx/html/losmax`.
-The `location /` block in the Nginx configuration (`losmax.conf`) handles all non-API requests by serving the frontend's `index.html` file.
+The `location /` block in the Nginx configuration (`losmax-nginx.conf`) handles all non-API requests by serving the frontend's `index.html` file.

 ### Backend
 - **Service:** PM2 / Gunicorn / Uvicorn